dekuNukem/duckyPad-profile-autoswitcher/README.md

 xhost +; sudo python3 duckypad_autoprofile.py
 ```

+Use `pip3` to install any missing packages.

-Arch Linux users will find this application in [AUR](https://aur.archlinux.org/packages/duckypad-profile-autoswitcher-git/) and may use tool such as `yay` for a quick installation.
+Arch Linux users can find this application in [AUR](https://aur.archlinux.org/packages/duckypad-profile-autoswitcher-git/) and may use tool such as `yay` for a quick installation.

 ### "Untrusted App" Warnings